AgiShark/Graphics/README.md

 **My presets don't save my light changes?**

-Presets do not save light or cubemap settings, only studio scenes save that information.
-Saving light setting changes in the main game needs structural and UI changes beyond the scope of what I intend to do with this maintenance branch.
-This would be something to look at in the rewritten version.
+Presets do not save light or cubemap settings, for Studio lighting is saved as part of the scene.
+For the main game lighting can be saved via a button on the lights tab.
+There is just one save slot per scene.
+Note that the same map is used in different scenes.
+For example the lobby selection screen, lobby ADV and lobby H Scene are all separate scenes and have separate light setups.
+Lighting presets are stored in the mapLightPresets subdirectory of the presets folder by scene name.

 **Bloom doesn't seem to do anything?**